Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h3>Context</h3>

 <p>
-To respond to that, you can shift from average returns to risk.
-Even if average returns do not move much, policy can change uncertainty.
-More uncertainty shows up as higher volatility: prices swing more, drawdowns can deepen, and the range of outcomes widens.
+Beyond average returns, monetary policy can affect the riskiness of assets.
+Even if mean returns remain stable, changes in policy can alter uncertainty about future cash flows and discount rates.
 </p>

 <p>
-Volatility is not just noise.
-In finance it is a practical proxy for risk because it measures how unstable returns are over time.
+In practice, this uncertainty is captured by volatility, which measures how variable returns are over time and is commonly used as a proxy for risk in financial analysis.
 </p>

 <section class="content-section trigger-game" data-game="game-part-6"></section>

 <p>
-Formally, if <em>r<sub>s,d</sub></em> denotes daily returns for sector <em>s</em>, monthly realized volatility can be defined as:
+Formally, if <em>r<sub>s,d</sub></em> denotes daily returns for sector <em>s</em>, monthly realized volatility summarizes how much returns fluctuate within a month by aggregating daily price movements into a single measure of variability.
 </p>

 <blockquote style="margin:16px 0;padding:12px 16px;border-left:4px solid #cbd5e1;background:#f8fafc;">